 A simple composition like this titled “Dhow, Reflections” is actually one of the most difficult subjects to paint successfully in watercolour.
 Over the last five years I’ve made many sketchbook studies of Arabian dhows whilst painting on location in the Gulf and find them a delight to paint.
 This particular painting was inspired by a … Read more

-In one of my recent blog posts I talked about a commission I received when I first went full time as an artist back in 1984 at the age of 22.
+In one of my recent blog posts I talked about a commission I received when I first went full time as an artist.
+This was back in 1984 at the age of 22.
 It was to do two watercolours of the River Tyne near North Shields for a leading North East businessman.
-He wanted me to depict … Read more
+He wanted me … Read more